Academy Sports and Outdoors Logo

 The .357 magnum is a revolver round with a high muzzle velocity.
 The sheer power of this caliber means that firing it in smaller revolvers will sting your hand.

-• When used in larger firearms, this caliber makes for a serious self-defense or even a hunting round.
+• When used in larger firearms, this caliber makes for a serious self-defense weapon or even a hunting round.

 • You can shoot a .38 Special in .357 Magnum revolvers, but not the opposite.